JJAnalytics/Actionable-Insights-for-Developers/README.md

 - Instagram's engagement helps track growth trends, with key metrics like active users and session time.

-  Communication apps have strong demand, and developers can monetize with premium features or non-intrusive ads.
+  Communication apps have strong demand, and developers can monetise with premium features or non-intrusive ads.

 ## Limitations & Potential Solutions